How Does Paintless Dent Repair Work? The Complete PDR Process

 PDR usually works well when:

-• Dent edges are smooth, not sharply folded.
+• Dent edges are smooth, not sharply folded

-• Hail dents are numerous but shallow, such as repairs in hail damage repair.
+• Hail dents are numerous but shallow

-• Paint is broken, chipped, or spider-cracked.
+• Paint is broken, chipped, or spider-cracked

-• The impact stretched metal substantially.
+• The impact stretched the metal significantly

-Repair type Typical PDR cost Typical timeline
+Repair Type Typical PDR Cost Typical Timeline

 Small door ding (under 1 inch) $75 to $150 30 to 60 minutes